 The goals of therapy are:

-In adults, the condition is usually chronic and therapy is directed at controlling the disease rather than curing it, while in infants the disease being benign and self limited carries a good prognosis.
+In adults, the condition is usually chronic, and therapy is directed at controlling the disease rather than curing it.
+In infants, the disease is benign and self-limited with a good prognosis.

 Treatment for infants